cupy/cupy/docs/source/install_rocm.rst

 .. contents:: :local:

-This is experimental feature.
-We recommend that only advanced users use this.
+This is an experimental feature.
+We recommend only for advanced users to use this.

 Recommended Environments
 ------------------------